Xi-CAM/Xi-cam/docs/source/gui-plugin.md

 ```

 We will need to provide text for the action that is created as well as the receiver (slot) method.
-This method will be responsible for creating a Workflow, adding the InvertProcessPlugin to the Workflow,
-executing the Workflow, then calling a method to grab the results of the Workflow (the inverted data)
+This method will be responsible for executing the Workflow, then calling a method to grab the results of the Workflow (the inverted data)
 and update the image.

-For an input image, we will use on of Xi-cam's gui widgets, `DynImageView`, to display the image.
+For an input image, we will use one of Xi-cam's gui widgets, `DynImageView`, to display the image.
 We will use numpy to generate our input image.
 We will create a 128x128 size image with each row
 having values from 0 to 127.